AlexMcGilvray/Aerolite/Aerolite/Aerolite/Docs/project.md

 * Add touch support to AeButton
 * When zooming out the camera, the translation should also be scaled so you zoom on the point your mouse is over rather than the worldspace origin

+## Thoughts on the architecture

+*2018 May 05* Bounding box, width, height and transform ambiguity

+AePanel does not draw according to its bounding box but from its position and width and height.
+I guess the question is should width and height be properties that change the bounding box (and same for transform?).

+Either way I confuse the hell out of myself with this and it could only further confound someone else who didn't make this codebase.
+Definitely a high priority item to address in version 3 of the engine.

+Without putting a lot of thought into it I'm thinking I need to keep the values internal and make position, width, height, boudning box etc all point to the same set of private data.

 ## Done

 *2017 April 18*